nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Reference and run common linters with [golangci](https://github.com/golangci/golangci-lint)

 This tool has comprehensive list of linters.
 Owners of this aggregator keep track of active linters, their versions, and optimal configs.
-It contains many optimizations to make linters run fast by paralleism, distributing binaries and Docker images, utilising `golang.org/x/tools/go/analysis` toolchain.
+It contains many optimizations to make linters run fast by parallelism, distributing binaries and Docker images, utilising `golang.org/x/tools/go/analysis` toolchain.

 ### [⏫](#contents) Detect non-exhaustive switch and map with [exhaustive](https://github.com/nishanths/exhaustive)

-This `go vet` compatible analyzer checks for exhaustive switch statemnts and map literals.
-It works for enums with underyling integer, float, or string types (struct based enums are not supported). — [@nishanths](https://github.com/nishanths)
+This `go vet` compatible analyzer checks for exhaustive switch statements and map literals.
+It works for enums with underlying integer, float, or string types (struct based enums are not supported). — [@nishanths](https://github.com/nishanths)

 ```